vsilverman/automation-of-security-testing/README.md

 -	Verify that python is available on your machine
 	(in case python is not available just install it)

--	Start the test by executing the python file from your favorite IDE or simply by running
+-	In case your chromedriver is already installed execute the python file from your favorite IDE or by running

 			python fluentexpress_webdriver_admin.py

+-   In case your chromedriver is not installed simply run

+            ./test-start.sh